fernando4476/Cs351-GroupProject/README.md

        then run 'npm run dev'

-How to use:
+## How to use:

-  Must have a UIC email to sign up
+- **Must have a UIC email to sign up**
-      You will get an email to your UIC account to verify your account.
-Without verification, you will not be able to sign in or book services
+  - You will get an email to your UIC account to verify your account.
+    Without verification, you will not be able to sign in or book services.

-  Everyone starts with a customer profile and then gains authorization to create a provider profile
+- **Everyone starts with a customer profile and then gains authorization to create a provider profile**
-      Upon verification, you will have a customer profile in which you are now authorized to book services and leave reviews You will gain access to your profile where you can upload a profile photo, view and update account details, view/edit/cancel your appointments, view and modify reviews you have left, contact app owners for technical help.
+  - Upon verification, you will have a customer profile in which you are authorized to book services and leave reviews.

-  Become a Provider
+  - You will gain access to your profile where you can:
+    - upload a profile photo
+    - view and update account details
+    - view/edit/cancel appointments
+    - view and modify reviews you have left
+    - contact app owners for technical help

+- **Become a Provider**
-      On the customer profile, click the 'Provider Profile' to create (once created, use the same button to switch to your provider profile).
-Fill out form and add a service to get started.
-Once created, in your provider profile you can view appointments booked with you, add and delete service(s), and upload a profile photo.
+  - On the customer profile, click **“Provider Profile”** to create your provider profile
+    (once created, use the same button to switch to your provider profile).

-  Providers create service(s)
+  - Fill out the form and add a service to get started.
+  - In your provider profile you can:
+    - view appointments booked with you
+    - add and delete services
+    - upload a profile photo

+- **Providers create service(s)**
-      In the provider profile, you can add services that will appear on the homepage and be available for all users to search and book.
+  - In the provider profile, you can add services that will appear on the homepage

-  Browse available services
-      Use the homepage search bar to find services currently available.
-As you type, the search bar will help with autocompletion, showing you all services that contain your typed word (both in title and description).
-Click on a recommended service button and this will customize your homepage to show those types of services first (can we say personalization!)

-  Book appointments
+    and be available for all users to search and book.

+- **Browse available services**
+  - Use the homepage search bar to find services currently available.
+  - As you type, the search bar will autocompleted suggestions showing all services
+    containing your typed words (in title and description).
+  - Clicking a recommended service button customizes your homepage to show
+    those types of services first.

+- **Book appointments**
-      Click on a service, and you will be taken to the service page where you can pick a time and create an appointment with the provider
+  - Click on a service to go to its detail page, where you can pick a time

-  Leave reviews
+    and create an appointment with the provider.

+- **Leave reviews**
-      Users can leave reviews with rating on service page.
-The rating will be used to update the provider's average rating across all their services.
-This will help other students find great services and avoid bad ones.
+  - Users can leave reviews with ratings on the service page.
+  - Ratings update the provider’s average rating across all their services.
+  - This helps other students find great services and avoid bad ones.

 Demo Video